softwaresaved/recipy-test/TestFrameworkDesign.md

 A tests for scripts using 'import recipy':

-* 'python -m recipy script.py ...' is run.
+* 'python script.py ...' is run, where script.py is known to invoke certain input and output functions logged by recipy.
 * The database is queried for the most recent log entry.
-* 'import recipy' is added to the start of the script.
+* The log entries are checked to see that they hold expected information about script.py.

+### 4.2 'python -m recipy' test

+A tests for scripts using '-m recipy':

-* 'python script.py ...' is run.
+* 'python -m recipy script.py ...' is run, where script.py is known to invoke certain input and output functions logged by recipy.
 * The database is queried for the most recent log entry.
-* The log entries are compared for equality.
-All their entries should be equal except those for 'unique_id', 'date', and 'exit_date'.
+* The log entries are checked to see that they hold expected information about script.py.

-### 4.2 Command-line parameters tests
+### 4.3 Command-line parameters tests

 Tests for recipy's command-line parameters include the following: